Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Application to PISA 2015

-Several variables concern students' attending of science courses in this or last school year, including chemistry (SCI.CHE), physics (SCI.PHY), earth and space (SCI.EAR), biology (SCI.BIO), general, integrated, or comprehensive science (SCI.GEN), and applied sciences and technology (SCI.APP).
-All these variables are binary.
-Among these variables, SCI.CHE, SCI.PHY and SCI.EAR are selected with $\nu = 1$, and the rest are not selected even with $\nu=3$.
-For the selected variables, SCI.CHE has a positive coefficient, while SCI.PHY and SCI.EAR have negative coefficients.
-We suspect that these results may be due to the different curriculum settings at different types of schools, which is not included in the current model.
+{SCI.CHE and SCI.PHY are selected with $\nu = 1$, SCI.EAR is selected with $\nu = 2$, SCI.GEN is selected with $\nu = 3$, and the rest are not selected even with $\nu=3$. } For the selected variables, SCI.CHE and SCI.GEN have positive coefficients, while SCI.PHY and SCI.EAR have negative coefficients.
+We suspect that these results may be due to the different curriculum settings at different types of schools, which are not included in the current model.
 Besides, there are also variables that measure students' opportunity to learn science at school.
-In particular, data are available on whether students can choose the number (CHONUM) and level of difficulty (CHODIF) of science courses, {and whether they can choose specific science courses (CHOCOU) at school.} It turns out that CHONUM and CHODIF are selected with $\nu = 1$, while CHOCOU is {selected with $\nu = 3$}.
+In particular, data are available on whether students can choose the number (CHONUM) and level of difficulty (CHODIF) of science courses, {and whether they can choose specific science courses (CHOCOU) at school.} It turns out that CHONUM and CHODIF are selected with $\nu = 1$, while CHOCOU is {selected with $\nu = 2$}.
 More specifically, the estimated coefficients for CHOCOU, CHONUM and CHODIF suggest that students with some freedom to choose the {subject}, number and level of difficulty of science courses tended to perform better in the test.